AppsFlyerSDK/appsflyer-unity-plugin/docs/Troubleshooting.md

 ---

 ## Updating the info.plist
-In this example, we will update the info.plist to send SKAN postbacks to AppsFlyer.
+In this example, we will update the info.plist to send SKAN postbacks to AppsFlyer, but the script can be adjusted to update any key in the info.plist

 1. Create a new c# script. (we called ours AFUpdatePlist.cs)
 2. Place the script in a editor folder (Assets > Editor > AFUpdatePlist.cs)